rbowsley/lamplighthelp/source/28-0-0_The_Publishing_Module.markdown

 ### Widgets

 You can create widgets within Lamplight that allow you to embed profile information, {{work}} record listings or {{referral}} forms on your website.
 To do this you'll need to copy and paste a single line of html code from {{Lamplight}} into your own website.
 This is a very quick and easy way to start using the publishing module and doesn't require specialist knowledge.
-[Section 28.4](/help/index/p/28.4) explains how to create widgets within Lampilght, and how to use them on your website.
+[Section 28.4](/help/index/p/28.4) explains how to create widgets within Lamplight, and how to use them on your website.

 ### Public sign-in